 - Pleural malignant mesothelioma - cancer of the protective lining of the lungs

 - Lung cancer - scarring of the lung tissues

-Asthma tests help your doctor determine the causes and degree of progression of the disease.
+Asthma tests help your doctor determine the disease's causes and degree of progression.
 The most common asthma tests are spirometry, peak flow, and methacholine challenge.
-A chest X-ray and high-resolution computerized tomography are not asthma tests but are highly recommended especially if a history of asbestos exposure is known.
+A chest X-ray and high-resolution computerized tomography are not asthma tests but are highly recommended, especially if a history of asbestos exposure is known.
 CT scans are able to find lung cancer at an early stage when it is more treatable.

-Generally, asbestos-related disease screening consists of a posteroanterior, anteroposterior, and lateral chest X-rays.
-A B-Reader certified by the NIOSH to assess lung parenchymal and pleural abnormalities related to pneumoconiosis, will examine the chest X-ray and recording certain changes or abnormalities caused by dust inhalation and fibers.
+Generally, asbestos-related disease screening consists of posteroanterior, anteroposterior, and lateral chest X-rays.
+A B-Reader certified by the NIOSH to assess lung parenchymal and pleural abnormalities related to pneumoconiosis will examine the chest X-ray and record certain changes or abnormalities caused by dust inhalation and fibers.